Our free membership, business.com+, takes the pain out of choosing new business services.

 Ease of Use

-One key advantage of VoIP services is their ability to work on multiple devices, making your communications system accessible to employees regardless of location.
-Most business users find Vonage’s desktop app easy to navigate, thanks to its straightforward and uncluttered user interface.
-We also found the admin portal intuitive, allowing for easy customization of individual or company-wide settings.
+One key advantage of Voice-over-Internet-Protocol (VoIP) services like Vonage is their ability to work on multiple devices, making your communications system accessible to employees regardless of location.
+We found Vonage’s desktop app easy to navigate, thanks to its straightforward and uncluttered user interface.
+We also thought the administration portal was intuitive; it allowed for easy customization of individual or company-wide settings.

 Vonage dashboard